jcberquist/jwt-cfml/README.md

 - ES384
 - ES512

 In the case of the `RS` and `ES` algorithms, asymmetric keys are expected to be provided in unencrypted PEM or JWK format (in the latter case first deserialize the JWK to a CFML struct).
-When use PEM, private keys need to be encoded in PKCS#8 format.
+When using PEM, private keys need to be encoded in PKCS#8 format.

 If your private key is not currently in this format, conversion should be straightforward: